pascalvanderheiden/ais-apim-odata-reactjs/README.md

 ## Testing

 I've included a [tests.http](tests.http) file with relevant tests you can perform, to check if your deployment is successful.
-You need a subcription key in API Management in order to test the API.
+You need a subscription key in API Management in order to test the API.
 You can find more information about how to get a subscription key [here](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-create-subscriptions#add-a-subscription-key-to-a-user).

 ## Additional Details